magit/magit/README.md

 Development
 -----------

-Magit was started by Marius Vollmer and is currently maintained by Phil Jackson.
+Magit was started by Marius Vollmer.
+Phil Jackson is the lead developer.
 For a full list of contributors have a look at `magit.el` in the source distribution.

 Magit's canonical source repository is currently [hosted on GitHub][development].